drekka/Alchemic/index.md

 * Automatic management of [UIApplicationDelegate]({{ site.data.pages.runtime }}#managing-the-uiapplicationdelegate-instance) instances.
 * Engineered in Objective-C, usable in Objective-C and Swift projects.

+{{layout.swift}}
 # Swift support

+{{layout.swift}}
 Alchemic supports classes written in Swift with some caveats.

+{{layout.swift}}
-Objective-C is unable to understand some Swift constructs such as structs and protocol extensions.
+Alchemic is written using the Objective-C runtime because it can do things that Swift's runtime simply cannot do.
+As a result, Objective-C is unable to understand some Swift constructs such as structs and protocol extensions.
+So the following applies

+{{layout.swift}}
- * Swift classes and methods that are to be used by Alchemic must be annotated with the `@objc` qualifier so Alchemic can see them.
+ * Swift classes and methods that are to be used by Alchemic must be {{layout.swift}}
+annotated with the `@objc` qualifier so Alchemic can see them.
  * When injecting values into properties, the type of the property must be an Objective-C type.
  * Arguments passed to Alchemic must be resolvable to Objective-C types as per the Swift documentation.